 Going through waves of cultural adaption

-Though culture shock processes are often presented as U or W curves, this reading shows that waves of cultural adaptation keep coming.
-Culture is dynamic and our adjustments keep going through highs and lows that ultimately expand us.
+Though culture shock processes are often presented as U or W curves, this reading suggests that waves of cultural adaptation keep coming.
+Culture is dynamic and our adjustments take us through highs and lows that ultimately bring growth.